NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 The zone will now be transferred from the configured address and saved to a zonefile on disk.
 It is possible to have more than one policy zone in Unbound.
-Having multiple policy zones is as simple as having multiple ``rpz`` clauses:
+Having multiple policy zones is as simple as having multiple **rpz:** clauses:

 .. code-block:: text